camaraproject/Commonalities/documentation/API-design-guidelines-remainder.md

 URIs should be designed according to the following considerations:

 - URI with lowercase and hyphens.
-URIs must be "human-readable" to facilitate identification of the offered resources.
-Lowercase words and hyphenation (kebab-case) help achieve this best practice.
-For example: `/customer-segments`
 - URIs must contain the exposed resource.
 - Verb use is not allowed.
 - URIs must contain the "major version" of the API.